 This is a personal narrative of my journey to being nicotine-free.
-I will give every detail of how I started and quit smoking cold turkey to the best of my recollection.
+I will outline every detail of how I started and quit smoking – cold turkey – to the best of my recollection.

-It is my hope that this story will motivate others not to start smoking.
+It is my hope that this story will motivate and inspire others not to start smoking.

 For those that may already have, I hope it will motivate you to quit smoking cold turkey as soon as possible.

 This is NOT another story of how I used some magical product to help me quit smoking.

 In fact, nicotine gums and patches did not help me in the long term.
 They were too expensive and their effects were short-lived.

 Cigarette smoke is a harmful substance, one that contains hundreds (if not thousands) of lethal chemicals.